 But here’s where the origins get a little iffy.
 The story of “The Wandering Jew” is actually Christian-centric legend.
 The legend says that “the Wandering Jew” is a mythical immortal man who “taunted Jesus” en route to being crucified and was cursed to walk the Earth until the second coming.”
 Taunting isn’t cool, but eternal punishment seems harsh, Jesus.
 According to OzTorah, “the underlying notion is that the Jews are destined to wander and be reviled because they rejected Jesus.”
 Oof.

 Wait, so is it cool to use the name or what?

-I’m going to say yes because everything I read from Jewish folks describing the connection to the plant seemed cool with it.
-The OzTorah website also says that the original story is unlikely to have had a specific connection with Jews—though some Christians have morphed it in to an antisemitic legend.
+When I first wrote this post, I said yes.
+Because everything I read from Jewish folks describing the connection between the word “jew” and the plant seemed cool with it.
+The OzTorah website also says that the original story is unlikely to have had a specific connection with Jewish people—though some Christians have morphed it in to an antisemitic legend.

 The Jewish Telegraphic Agency website also says the following about the term “wandering Jew”:

 This motif of the wandering Jew also took form as an 1844 French novel, opera, and silent film which weren’t anti-Semitic so much as straight-up depressing: A Jewish man is separated from his sister by the Bering Strait and condemned to wander the Earth forever.
 A plague of cholera follows in his wake, and—spoiler alert—he never finds his sister.Jewish Telegraphic Agency